8 Best Paints for Basement Walls in 2023: Reviews & Top Picks

 Compatibility: | Concrete, stone |

 If your budget for the basement walls is limited, but you still won’t settle for average-quality paint, pay attention to what AQUA-X has to offer.
-This product comes at a very reasonable price and takes 1–2 hours to dry.
-Another standout feature: you won’t have to open every single window and door or put on a mask when using this paint, as it is 100% safe for humans and pets.
-Plus, it’s largely odorless, which is also a pro if you can’t tolerate that distinctive smell of paint.
+The Clear Penetrating Stone and Concrete Sealer is reasonably priced and takes 1–2 hours to dry.
+Another standout feature is that you won’t have to open every window and door or put on a mask when using this paint, as it is 100% safe for humans and pets.
+Plus, it’s odorless, which is also a pro if you can’t tolerate that distinctive paint smell.

-The canister deserves your attention as well, as it comes with a handle that makes it very easy to use.
+The canister also deserves your attention, as it comes with a handle that makes it very easy to use.
 Plus, it has a lid/cap for storage.
 As for capacity, the sealer is available in 1- and 5-gallon bottles.
 However, while you can paint up to 800 square feet on stone surfaces (per gallon), concrete coverage isn’t quite as impressive (100–300 square feet).
-Still, AQUA-X 11 is the best paint for basement walls for the money.
+Still, for the money, AQUA-X 11 is the best paint for basement walls.

 - Available at an affordable price